JR0ch17/getbugcrowdprograms/README.md

 # getbugcrowdprograms
 A simple Node.js tool that extracts all of your Bugcrowd programs' name.
-Can easily be modified to grab other data as well.
+Can easily be modified to fetch other data as well.

 ## Install
 ```bash